caryfuk/image-wall/README.md

 ### To be done soon
- - better route handling (listening for url changes, using browser history api)
+ - all requests should be handled by one express/(hapi?) instance
- - adding some style preprocessor
+ - add style preprocessor
+ - add input / voice control
+ - allow both grid and slideshow mode
+ - try using Rx streams for handling with interaction